Implementation details

 ../_images/partition_size_estimator_graph_2.png

-Knowing these α and β parameters, the partition size estimator finds a partition size that satisfies these two constraints:
+Knowing α and β, the partition size estimator finds a partition size that satisfies these two constraints:

 • The function initialization time ( β ) should be less than 5% of the total execution time.
-This ensures that we are not parallelizing to much at the expense of computing resources.
+This ensures that parallelization overhead is balanced with the actual processing time.

-Based on these constraints, the estimator suggests a partition size of about 2000 for our example function.
+Based on these constraints, the estimator suggests a partition size of about 2000 for our example function (relative_metrics()).